temporalio/sdk-php/README.md

 ### IDE Plugin

-For advanced autocomplete while coding in IntelliJ IDEA, use the [MetaStorm plugin](https://github.com/xepozz/meta-storm-idea-plugin).
+For advanced autocomplete while coding in IntelliJ IDEA, use the [Meta Storm plugin](https://github.com/xepozz/meta-storm-idea-plugin).
 The plugin will suggest classes and Workflow names in the client methods.

 ## Resources